Long/short equity: Market neutral strategies

 Market neutral strategies can be seen as the limiting case of equity long/short, in which the long and short portfolios of the fund are balanced with great care so that a very high degree of hedging is achieved.
-Some advantages of market neutral strategies include being able to generate positive returns in a down market, and generating returns with a lower volatility profile.
+Some advantages of market neutral strategies include the potential to generate positive returns even in down markets and to exhibit lower volatility and market-correlation compared with broad equity indexes.

 "Market neutrality" refers to hedging out market risk, which can be managed through the use of derivatives, such as futures on market indexes.
 Market neutral funds usually seek to hedge against most or all predictable risk exposures.

 An extension on the market neutral strategy is the factor neutral strategy.
 The factor neutral strategy is neutral on market risk, as well as major factors like momentum and large cap vs small cap.
 This is a step towards more modern capital market models like the Fama–French three-factor model.